Board of Directors

 Delegates

-Tamaan Osbourne-Roberts, MD, Denver, term expires 2023 (1st term, two congresses, 2022 & 2023)
+Tamaan Osbourne-Roberts, MD, Denver, (2nd term, two congresses, 2024 & 2025)

 Dr. Osbourne-Roberts grew up in many places across the country, as his father was enlisted in the U.S. Air Force.
 In doing so he developed an appreciation for the ability to care for many different types of people.
 He has served on the CAFP board for over 6 years, including on the education committee.
 Dr. Osbourne-Roberts currently practices at Salud Family Medicine in Commerce City, Colorado where he serves primarily uninsured and Spanish-speaking patients.